Free Website Content - Webware vs Desktop Software

 Web applications that rely on the Internet to transfer

-slower.
-The speed may also vary based on number of users
+operate slower.
+The speed may also vary based on number

 Backups & Ownership.

-that their data is appropriately backed up.
-When using a
+sure that their data is appropriately backed up.
+When

-web application that are hosted by a third party, companies
+using a web application that are hosted by a third party,

-should clearly determine who owns the data housed in the
+companies should clearly determine who owns the data

-application, and be sure that privacy policies prevent that
+housed in the application, and be sure that privacy

-data from being used by the web host.
+policies prevent that data from being used by the web

 Ultimately the accessibility of web based